zzxwill/oss/intl.en-US/API Reference/Object operations/PutSymlink.md

 # PutSymlink {#reference_qzz_qzw_wdb .reference}

-PutSymlink is used to create a symbolic link pointing to the TargetObject on OSS.
-Users can use the symbolic link to access the TargetObject.
+PutSymlink is used to create a symbolic link directing to the TargetObject on OSS.
+You can use the symbolic link to access the TargetObject.

 ## Request syntax {#section_ndm_5zw_wdb .section}